SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

 When you need to do some heavy, long duration jobs, you should use the :code:`sbatch` command described above.

 .. note::
-    Compute canada have good reasons to do constrain the time, interactive nodes are really for short duration development, compiling or debugging of jobs.
+    Alliance Canada have good reasons to do constrain the time, interactive nodes are really for short duration development, compiling or debugging of jobs.
     When running interactive jobs (eg. for a notebook) it is likely that a lot of time will be spent not running anything, preventing other users to use resources.

 Debugging your application